SonarSoftwareInc/importer/README.md

 The **templates** folder has spreadsheets in it that describe the format of the CSVs that should be used to import data using this tool.
 Each spreadsheet has a tab with some basic instructions, and a tab for the CSV format.
 Most columns in the formatting tab have notes with more in-depth descriptions.
 When exporting the CSVs, they should be comma delimited, and strings should be wrapped in double quotes.

+All the importers described below use a template from the **templates** folder.

 ##Using the importer

 ###First Steps